kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 Most cluster components of Kube-Hetzner are deployed with the Rancher [Helm Chart](https://rancher.com/docs/k3s/latest/en/helm/) yaml definition and managed by the Helm Controller inside k3s.

-By default, we strive to give you optimal defaults, but if you with to customize them, you can do so with the variable `rancher_values`.
+By default, we strive to give you optimal defaults, but if wish, you can customize them.

 ### Before deploying

 In the case of Traefik, Rancher, and Longhorn, we provide you with variables to configure everything you need.

-On top of the above, for Nginx, Rancher, Cilium, Traefik and Longhorn, for maximum flexibility, we give you the ability to configure your helm values within specific terraform variables (for instance, `cilium_values`). _You can find some example Helm values in the [Example-Folder](examples/helm_values) for each listed component at the root of this project._
+On top of the above, for Nginx, Rancher, Cilium, Traefik and Longhorn, for maximum flexibility, we give you the ability to configure them even better via helm values variables (e.g. `cilium_values`, see the advanced section in the kube.tf.example for more).

 ### After deploying